jakubcech/protocol-rfcs/text/0019-milestone-payload/0019-milestone-payload.md

 # Unresolved questions

-- Should we add support for multi-signature or multi-stage signature?
-Could that be a desired feature from a devOps perspective?
 - Are we sure we want to lose quantum-robustness?
 We could have used a hash-based signature scheme, such as [XMSS](https://tools.ietf.org/html/rfc8391) or [LMS](https://tools.ietf.org/html/rfc8554) that provide quantum robustness at the price of increasing both communication and computation overhead.
 For more detail, please refer to this [document](https://docs.google.com/document/d/15_FkOhHFR4arxBBl07H_ETUGjPbf5jlJOiyYwZ7zKOg/edit?usp=sharing).
-- Do we want to pick Ed25519 or Ed448?
-They provide a security level of 128-bit and 224-bit respectively.
-Size of both private and public keys are of 32 or 57 bytes depending on the curve used.
-Similarly, the signature size is of 64 or 114 bytes.
-Ed25519 has better library-wise support with respect to Ed448.
 - Should we add a Network ID field to the payload?
 If yes, is the ID a string or a uint64?